Never Land Books

 The Never Land Books or Never Land Adventures are a series of short chapter books set in Never Land, the home of Peter Pan.
 They are based on the situations and characters established in the novel Peter and the Starcatchers and its sequels.
-Like the novels, they are written by Pulitzer Prize-winning humorist Dave Barry and suspense novelist Ridley Pearson, and illustrated by Greg Call.
-Although five Never Land books were planned, only three were published, in 2006–2008.
+Like the novels, the books are written by American authors Dave Barry and Ridley Pearson and illustrated by Greg Call.
+Although five Never Land books were planned, only three were published: Escape from the Carnivale (2006), Cave of the Dark Wind (2007), and Blood Tide (2008).
 The stories focus on supporting characters from the novels, such as the Mollusk Island Natives, mermaids, pirates, and Lost Boys.
-They include: